Welcome to the

 To gain the public's awareness of the charity, I decided to redo my 1969 Camaro SS in a military theme with images of all of our armed forces in action.
 I found a company in New Jersey to help layout the designs I came up with and the project was underway.
 I sold my truck the next week in order to finance the project, and on July 4, 2009, the car made its debut.
 There were numerous events that summer where the car was on display - from military venues and homecomings to big name concerts, NASCAR races, major league sporting events, and nationwide car shows.
 After being invited to the SEMA show in Las Vegas that November of 2009, the car really started to gain recognition.
 There were many major companies that believed in the Fisher House Foundation and Disabled American Veterans charities and wanted to help in any way they could.
 I was introduced to a lot of great people that truly opened the doors for me to be able to attend events, both military and civilian, and enabled me to promote the charity.

-It's now 2018 and it's closing in on nine years since beginning this project with the Camaro.
+It's now 2020 and it's closing in on eleven years since beginning this project with the Camaro.
 I have driven the car all over our great country, from one coast to the other - the number of incredible people I have met has been immeasurable and the support people have shown for this charity and our troops has been overwhelming.
 I am very proud to represent the Fisher House Foundation and the Disabled American Veterans charities and I will continue to do all I can to promote the outstanding work they do for our troops.

 All of the costs for the Camaro's graphics, fuel, tolls and maintenance each year have been covered by my own finances, which hasn't been easy for my family, but it is a small sacrifice compared to those being made by our troops and their families.
 Again, please take the time to visit the Fisher House Foundation and the Disabled American Veterans charity websites to see all of the great ways this charity is helping our severely wounded troops and their families and please make a donation so these programs can continue.
 Thank you in advance for your time and support.
 The greatest casualty of war is being forgotten.